Wang Huning: Personal life

 Wang has been described by former colleagues as an insomniac and workaholic, introverted, discreet and "almost obsessively low-profile."
-After entering into politics in the 1990s, he cut off most contact with his academic colleagues.
+After entering politics in the 1990s, he cut off most contacts with his academic colleagues.
 Having studied French as an undergraduate, Wang is a fluent French speaker.
 He is also an avid reader of Wuxia novels.
 In his memoir Political Life, Wang said his goal in life was to keep writing books and teaching students.

 Family

 Wang has two older brothers.
-Wang's first marriage, to Zhou Qi, an international relations expert at Chinese Academy of Social Sciences and Renmin University of China, ended in divorce after he went to Zhongnanhai in 1996.
+Wang's first marriage, to Zhou Qi, an international relations expert at the Chinese Academy of Social Sciences and Renmin University of China, ended in divorce after he went to Zhongnanhai in 1996.
 They had no children.
 He later married a nurse in Zhongnanhai.
 They have one child.

 Public perceptions

-Having worked closely with three consecutive paramount leaders, Wang demonstrated a rare and remarkable ability to retain influence under leaders belonging to various Communist Party factions.
+Having served under three consecutive paramount leaders, Wang demonstrated a notable ability to retain influence across different Communist Party factions.
 He has been regarded as the "Gray Eminence" of the CCP.
-Additionally, he has been described as "China's Kissinger" by The Hankyoreh, and is called guóshī (国师) by Chinese netizens, a title historically given to top religious leaders in Imperial China.
+He has also been described as "China's Kissinger" by The Hankyoreh, and is referred to by Chinese netizens as guóshī (Chinese: 国师)—a title historically reserved for senior religious advisers in Imperial China.